FutureActivities/CraftImporter/README.md

 # Craft Data Importer Plugin

-This is a small plugin to help importing data to Craft.
+This is a small plugin to help importing data to *Craft 2*.

 This plugin supports importing Entries, creating categories on the fly, and Commerce Products.